-Riding along a line of parked cars can be particularly dangerous for those on low-slung bikes and trikes.
+Riding along a line of parked cars presents a particular danger for those on low-slung bikes and trikes.
 Motorists have a habit of opening their doors suddenly without looking behind them...and even if they do look, they're concentrating on looking for oncoming cars, not a low trike.
 When riding along a line of parked cars, look for occupants inside as you approach.
 If you see someone sitting in the car, give them a bit of extra room.